 - The driver’s drug and alcohol test results

-- The truck and trailer or documentation of damage
+- The truck and trailer or documentation of the truck’s damages

-Having industry experts analyze this evidence can help determine what happened, who is at fault, and how the crash could have been prevented.
+Having industry experts analyze this evidence can help determine what happened, who is at fault, and what could have prevented the crash.

 - Accident reconstruction experts